trailblazer/trailblazer/README.md

 let(:comment) { Comment::Create[valid_comment_params].model }
 ```

-Using operations as test factories is a fundamental concept of Trailblazer for removing buggy redundancy in tests and manual factories.
+Using operations as test factories is a fundamental concept of Trailblazer to remove buggy redundancy in tests and manual factories.

 ### Run style